ralna/GALAHAD/doc/Julia/rst-dir/cro_functions.rst

 	*
 		- x_stat

-		- is a one-dimensional array of size n and type Int32 that must be set on entry to give the status of the problem variables.
+		- is a one-dimensional array of size n and type INT that must be set on entry to give the status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ is active on its lower bound, if it is positive, it is active and lies on its upper bound, and if it is zero, it is inactiive and lies between its bounds.
 On exit, the $j$ -th component of x_stat is -1 if the variable is basic and active on its lower bound, -2 it is non-basic but active on its lower bound, 1 if it is basic and active on its upper bound, 2 it is non-basic but active on its upper bound, and 0 if it is inactive.

 	*
 		- c_stat

-		- is a one-dimensional array of size m and type Int32 that must be set on entry to give the status of the general linear constraints.
+		- is a one-dimensional array of size m and type INT that must be set on entry to give the status of the general linear constraints.
 If c_stat(i) is negative, the constraint value $a_i^Tx$ is active on its lower bound, if it is positive, it is active and lies on its upper bound, and if it is zero, it is inactiive and lies between its bounds.
 On exit, the $i$ -th component of x_stat is -1 if the constraint is basic and active on its lower bound, -2 it is non-basic but active on its lower bound, 1 if it is basic and active on its upper bound, 2 it is non-basic but active on its upper bound, and 0 if it is inactive.

 .. index:: pair: function; cro_terminate
 .. _doxid-galahad__cro_8h_1ae0692951f03b0999f73a8f68b7d62212: